 - Completion of the Department of Psychology Application.

-Three academic references
+- Three academic references are required

-Proof of English language proficiency, if applicable.
-TOEFL 90 (writing 25, speaking 25), IELTS 7.0 (writing 6.5, speaking 6.5)
+- TOEFL 90 (writing 25, speaking 25), IELTS 7.0 (writing 6.5, speaking 6.5).

 - Review the study and living costs